amaranth-unm/food-stories/stories/the apple/index.md

 ## The mundane and the magical
 These conversations feature takes on the apple that range from the quotidienne to the enlightening.
 Sometimes discussed in utilitarian terms, sometimes reverred as a source of awe, the apple evoked thorough reply from every speaker.
 No conversation was confined to the gustatory realm.
-Yet, taste remained a significant factor in my friends' articulation of their experience with apples.
+Yet, taste and texture remained a significant factor in my friends' articulation of their experience with apples...woe is the humble, meealy apple.
+All hail the *crisp*.

 #### Nino - the fruit of knowledge